 Pinderfields Hospital, Wakefield

 Doncaster Royal Infirmary

 Rotherham General Hospital

 Royal Hallamshire Hospital, Sheffield

-The Training Programme Director (TPD) for Yorks & Humber is Mr Derek Rosario, based at the Royal Hallamshire Hospital Sheffield.
+The Training Programme Director (TPD) for Yorks & Humber is Mr Fady Youssef, based at the Castle Hill Hospital, Hull.
 If you wish to contact the TPD, please click here to send an email

 Trainees in the deanery have exposure to all subspecialities during their rotation, including the opportunity for a 6-month rotation to the Princess Royal Spinal Injuries Unit.